What is Nigeria's pathway to limit global warming to 1.5°C?

 -

-Across all pathways, total transport energy consumption continues increasing out to 2050.
-However, oil consumption peaks between 2030 and 2045 and declines after.
+Across the Net-Zero Commitments and Deep Electrification pathways, total transport energy consumption continues increasing out to 2050.
+The Minimal CDR Reliance pathwaysees total transport energy consumption plateau between 2040-2050, with CO₂ emissions declining faster than in other pathways during that time.
+However, in all pathways, oil consumption peaks between 2030 and 2045 and declines thereafter.

 In the Deep Electrification pathway, which best captures the potential for rapid electrification to drive fossil fuels out of the energy system, oil falls to three-quarters of the transport energy mix by 2040 and to less than one-third by 2050.
 The transition is largely driven by increased electrification, which reaches 63% of the mix by 2050.